Ducasse/Containers-LinkedList/README.md

 ```

 --
 The best way to predict the future is to do it!
-Less talking more doing. stepharo.self@gmail.com